Cardshifter/Cardshifter/Documentation/2- Card Library - Effects.md

 ####`heal`, `damage` _(players)_

-This heals or damages a target player.
+Heal or damage a target player.

 Syntax: